timeo-schmidt/buzzinga/edge/model_deploy/README.md

 # Add the python scripts for Firebase Cloud Messaging to the project
 $ cp -R ./FSM_notifications/* ./buzzinga-project-1-v5/

+# Make sure to install the requests library in order to execute HTTP requests
+# by running:
+$ pip3 install requests

 # Go to the project directory
 $ cd ./buzzinga-project-1-v5